iiitacomplaint-ai/StuFix/README.md

 npm run dev                 # Runs on http://localhost:5173
 ```

-> **Note:** You will need a running PostgreSQL instance (local or remote) and a Cloudinary account with an unsigned upload preset for media uploads to work.
+> **Note:** You will need a Neon PostgreSQL connection string, a Cloudinary account with an unsigned upload preset, and Brevo SMTP credentials for email/OTP to work.

 ---